joshnuss/svelte-kit-with-docker/README.md

 # SvelteKit + Prisma + Docker

-Runs SvelteKit in a Docker container, with Postgres in second container
+Runs SvelteKit in a Docker container, with Postgres in a second container.

 ### Usage